Fattorino/ImNodeFlow/documentation.md

 _As mentioned in Static pins, `behaviour` is explained at [Output pins](#output-pins)._

 ### Styling system
 The node's style can be fully customized.
+Use `setStyle()` to change the style at any time.
 The default style is cyan, and the available pre-built styles are: cyan, green, red, and brown .
 <BR>It is alo possible to create custom styles either from scratch or starting prom a pre-built one.
 ```c++